vatesfr/xen-orchestra/docs/docs/guides/v2v-migration-guide.md

   Look for disk access errors in the VMware logs.
 These may point to issues with the source storage or VM configuration.

 - **Update software versions**\
-  Ensure the installed `vectura` matches the one shipped with your Xen Orchestra.
-The [prerequisite check](#update-xen-orchestra) on the import page flags a mismatch, and the install button reinstalls the bundled version.
+  Keep your Xen Orchestra up to date: `vectura` ships with it.
+The [prerequisite check](#update-xen-orchestra) on the import page tells whether it runs on this system.

 - **Remove active snapshots**\
   Make sure no active snapshots remain on the source VM.
 Snapshots can disrupt migration consistency.